-- Turn the lamp on and let it shine on the eggs for 12 to 16 hours every day.
+- Turn the lamp on and let it shine on the eggs for 12 to 16 hours daily.

-- Roll the eggs yourself at least 4-8 times per day, or once every hour.
+- Roll the eggs yourself 4-8 times daily or once hourly.

 You can also substitute a lamp for a heating pad by doing the following: